All posts

 Negative evidence (undermines the claimed position).
 Maintaining a permanent home in another jurisdiction while claiming non-residency there.
 Spouse and children remaining in the prior jurisdiction.
 Active bank accounts with regular domestic transactions in the prior jurisdiction.
 Continued professional memberships, club memberships, or voter registration in the prior jurisdiction.

-The structural observation: most nomads have an abundance of weak evidence and a shortage of strong evidence.
+The gap is consistent: most nomads have an abundance of weak evidence and a shortage of strong evidence.
 The documentation that is easiest to accumulate — flight records, short-term bookings, social media — is the least useful.
 The documentation that carries the most weight — tax filings, residency certificates, long-term leases — requires deliberate action to create.

 Tax residency is not a choice a nomad makes — it is a conclusion each country reaches independently, applying its own rules to the nomad's facts.
 The same travel pattern, the same income structure, the same lifestyle can produce different residency determinations in different jurisdictions.